emirpasic/gods/README.md

 There is often a tug of war between speed and memory when crafting algorithms.
 We choose to optimize for speed in most cases within reasonable limits on memory consumption.

+Thread safety is not a concern of this project, this should be handled at a higher level.

 ## Testing and Benchmarking

 `go test -v -bench . -benchmem  -benchtime 1s ./...`